Back to top

 Throughout the MFT degree program, you will learn the skills needed to become a behavioral health leader strengthening and healing children, families, couples, and individuals.

-You will take part in clinical experiences and immersions, including one in-person immersion, 250 hours of group and individual supervision, and 500 hours of clinical practicum work.
+As a student, you will attend one in-person immersion, 250 hours of group and individual supervision, and 400 hours of clinical practicum work.

 Online MFT Curriculum